intrahealth/client-registry-docs/docs/overview.md

 OpenCR is offers the ability to:

 * Assign and look-up unique identifiers,
-* Allow connections from diverse point of service (POS) systems, such as electronic medical record (EMR) systems, that can submit messages in FHIR,
+* Allow connections from diverse point of service (POS) systems, such as lab systems and electronic medical record (EMR) systems, that can submit messages in FHIR,
 * Configure decision rules around patient matching.

 !!! caution